kbravh/laborforzion/posts/notes/why-christ-was-crucified.md

 ---
-title: Why Christ was crucified
+title: Why was Christ crucified?
 description: Why was Christ crucified and not executed another way?
 date: 2022-11-19T14:27:50.383Z
 language: en_US
-aliases: []
+aliases: ["Why Christ was crucified"]
 ---

 Historically, it seems that the Romans would use crucifixion for the worst criminals and especially for non-Romans.
 Since Christ had angered the religious leaders at the time by His preaching, saying that the temple would be destroyed ([[Mark 13.2]]), and also throwing the moneychangers out of the temple ([[Mark 11.15-18]]), they appealed to Pilate and petitioned for Christ to be treated as a criminal.
 There was also a huge crowd clamoring for Christ to be crucified when Pilate presented him, so Pilate agreed to do so but washed his hands of it.